visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

-When using VNC it looks and behaves just like you were logged into an X Window display running at the supercomputing site that is constrained to a single window and is seperate from the windowing system running on your local system.
+When using VNC it looks and behaves just like you were logged into an X Window display running at the supercomputing site that is constrained to a single window and is separate from the windowing system running on your local system.
 It provides all the conveniences of X display forwarding but at a much higher interactivity level since the networking between the remote computer and the VNC server will provide high